Can you really burn fat just by drinking water?

 If you feel thirsty then you are already getting dehydrated and your body is telling you to do something about it.

-It’s a shame that most people live on a daily basis with less water than they should be having and that is why many people feel lethargic.
+It’s a shame that most people live on a daily basis with less water than they should be having and that is why many people feel lethargic, with mood swings.